-- features are easily observable (and not necessarily obviously meaningful) properties of the data. - In our case the features of a movie review will be the words they contain. - classes are the meaningful labels associated with the data. - In our case the classes are our sentiments: POS and NEG. - Classification then is function that maps from features to a target class. - For us, a function mapping from the words in a review to a sentiment.
+- features are easily observable (and not necessarily obviously meaningful) properties of the data. - In our case the features of a movie review will be the words they contain. - classes are the meaningful labels associated with the data. - In our case the classes are our sentiments: POS and NEG. - Classification then is function that maps from features to a target class. - In our case, from the words in a review to a sentiment.